Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 albania itinerary Gjirokaster

-Spend your day in Gjirokaster wandering among the characteristic houses and browsing the cute shops selling carpets and ceramics.
+Spend your day in Gjirokaster wandering among the characteristic houses and browsing the cute shops selling carpets and ceramics (our dream!).
 You can even visit inside the homes to see the interior of what a traditional Ottoman house would look like.
 The most beautiful thing of all, though, is the scenery; the town is surrounded by mountain ranges and towering ridges.

 things to do Gjirokaster albania travel itinerary